IntelRealSense/realsense-ros/README.md

   - double, positive values set the period between diagnostics updates on the `/diagnostics` topic.
   - 0 or negative values mean no diagnostics topic is published.
 Defaults to 0.</br>
 The `/diagnostics` topic includes information regarding the device temperatures and actual frequency of the enabled streams.
+- **json_file_path**:
+  - JSON file with advanced configurations like depth presets.
+  - The user can get predefined depth presets from 'realsense-viewer' or https://dev.intelrealsense.com/docs/d400-series-visual-presets based on their usecase.
+  - Note: Once these configurations are loaded, it will remain in the device until there is a reset or power cycle.

 <hr>